theuddeshya/Rigveda/docs/PRODUCTION_CHECKLIST.md

 ## Overview

-This checklist ensures the Rigveda Explorer is fully prepared for production deployment.
+This checklist ensures the Rigveda is fully prepared for production deployment.
 Use this as a guide before going live.

 **Progress**: 90% Complete ✅